 The courtship 1998 – 1999

-We went to a pub near to where I lived and as we chatted I asked Rich why he had not called the year before; he said that he felt I had too much going on to take him on as well, and that he was not sure if I really fancied him or not.
-It urprised me that he had obviously picked up that vibe from me; and I liked that.
+We went to a pub near to where I lived and as we chatted I asked Danny why he had not called the year before.
+He said that he felt I had too much going on to take him on as well, and that he was not sure if I really fancied him or not.
+It surprised me that he had obviously picked up that vibe from me; and I liked that.
 He made me laugh all night and came back to my house for coffee, and, yes, he stayed.
 But now, looking back, he could not perform he was so nervous.

-By now I had left my career because there had been so much shit in my life over the last year: my dear dad having had numerous strokes and now in a care home, and my beloved mum dying wihtin months of my dad’s first stroke; life had been really hard for all of us.
-I knew that I needed to spend more time with Tom, my son from a previous marriage, so I took the redundancy that was being offered from a job I had been working in since my teens, and it seemed that so much had changed in my life in such a short space of time.
+By now I had left my career because there had been so much shit in my life over the year: my dear dad having had numerous strokes and now in a care home, and my beloved mum dying wihtin months of my dad’s first stroke.:Life had been really hard for all of us.
+I knew that I needed to spend more time with Ethan, my son from a previous marriage, so I took the redundancy that was being offered from a job I had been working in since my teens; and it seemed that so much had changed in my life in such a short space of time.

 From our first date I felt that Rich would never let me down.
 I needed someone who would be there for me and support me.
-I was sick of trying to support myself and Tom, sick of all of the crap that had happened in my life; so when I met Rich I found what was a kind, caring man, who obviously really liked me.
-I was very careful who I introduced to Tom, but I knew that this time I wanted to introduce Rich to him, it all just felt so right.
+I was sick of trying to support myself and Ethan; sick of all of the crap that had happened in my life; so when I met Danny I found what was a kind, caring man, who obviously really liked me.
+I was very careful who I introduced to Ethan, but I knew that this time I wanted to introduce Danny to him; it all just felt so right.

-Tom loved Rich’s fun loving ways and the fact that he liked computer games; and Rich and I became inseparable with Rich staying most nights and going to work from my house.
-Within weeks we had decided that we wanted to live together, and Rich moved in six weeks after our first date.
+Ethan loved Danny’s fun loving ways and the fact that he liked computer games; and Danny and I became inseparable with Danny staying most nights and going to work from my house.
+Within weeks we had decided that we wanted to live together, and Danny moved in six weeks after our first date.
 We were engaged four months later.
 “All I want is my ring on your finger” he said.
 “I love you so much.”

 And I loved him too, so much….